phpmyadmin/phpmyadmin/config.rst

     :default: false

     Defines whether normal users (non-administrator) are allowed to delete their own database or not.
-If set as FALSE, the link "Drop Database" will not be shown, and even a "DROP DATABASE mydatabase" will be rejected.
+If set as false, the link "Drop Database" will not be shown, and even a "DROP DATABASE mydatabase" will be rejected.
 Quite practical for :abbr:`ISP (Internet service provider)`'s with many customers.